Epidemic: Definition

+The United States Centers for Disease Control and Prevention defines epidemic broadly: "Epidemic refers to an increase, often sudden, in the number of cases of a disease above what is normally expected in that population in that area."
+The term "outbreak" can also apply, but is usually restricted to smaller events.

+Any sudden increase in disease prevalence may generally be termed an epidemic.
+This may include contagious disease (i.e. easily spread between persons) such as influenza; vector-borne diseases such as malaria; water-borne diseases such as cholera; and sexually transmitted diseases such as HIV/AIDS.
+The term can also be used for non-communicable health issues such as obesity.

 The term epidemic derives from a word form attributed to Homer's Odyssey, which later took its medical meaning from the Epidemics, a treatise by Hippocrates.
 Before Hippocrates, epidemios, epidemeo, epidamos, and other variants had meanings similar to the current definitions of "indigenous" or "endemic".
 Thucydides' description of the Plague of Athens is considered one of the earliest accounts of a disease epidemic.
-By the early 17th century, the terms endemic and epidemic referred to contrasting conditions of population-level disease, with the endemic condition at low rates of occurrence and the epidemic condition widespread.
-The term "epidemic" has become emotionally charged.
+By the early 17th century, the terms endemic and epidemic referred to contrasting conditions of population-level disease, with the endemic condition a "common sicknesse" and the epidemic "hapning in some region, or countrey, at a certaine time, ....... producing in all sorts of people, one and the same kind of sicknesse".

-The Centers for Disease Control and Prevention defines epidemic broadly: "the occurrence of more cases of disease, injury, or other health condition than expected in a given area or among a specific group of persons during a particular period.
-Usually, the cases are presumed to have a common cause or to be related to one another in some way (see also outbreak)."
-The terms "epidemic" and "outbreak" have often been used interchangeably.
-Researchers Manfred S. Green and colleagues propose that the latter term be restricted to smaller events, pointing out that Chambers Concise Dictionary and Stedman's Medical Dictionary acknowledge this distinction.
+The term "epidemic" is often applied to diseases in non-human animals, although "epizootic" is technically preferable.

 Causes

-There are several changes that may occur in an infectious agent that may trigger an epidemic.
-These include: